LIPA's 2024 budget contains an average $20 monthly bill hike

 The delivery portion of bills remains under the 2.5% threshold that would otherwise have triggered a full rate review by the state Department of Public Service, LIPA said.
 A full DPS review of LIPA rates hasn’t taken place since 2015.
 PSEG Long Island, which manages the LIPA electric grid under a $80 million annual contract, will see its contract expire at the end of 2025.

+In other news, the board celebrated the fact that Long Island began receiving its first wind power from an array 35 miles east of Montauk, although an official noted the turbines had an unspecified issue that since has taken three completed turbines offline.

+They are expected back online Thursday, said Paul Napoli, PSEG Long Island's vice president of power markets, and the full 12-array, 130-megawatt project should be producing power by mid to late February.
+Developer South Fork Wind didn't immediately respond to a request for comment.

-Trustees voted to approve the appointment of a new chief financial officer, Dennis Anosike, formerly of the Chicago Transit Authority and the Washington Metropolitan-Area Transit Authority.
-The position had been filled on an interim basis by LIPA chief executive Tom Falcone, who was previously CFO.
+Trustees also voted to approve the appointment of a new chief financial officer, Dennis Anosike, formerly of the Chicago Transit Authority and the Washington Metropolitan Area Transit Authority.
+The position had been filled on an interim basis by LIPA chief executive Tom Falcone, who previously was CFO.
 LIPA didn't immediately release Anosike's pay level.

 LIPA's nine-member board is awaiting one legislative appointment after Nancy Goroff left earlier this year.
 At present, six of eight trustees are women, the first women-majority board in LIPA's history.
 Most are also women of color.

-Among board items on the agenda for Wednesday is the introduction of new time-of-use rates, which offer customers discounts for shifting usage away from the peak period of 3 p.m. to 7 p.m. daily.
+Among board items on the agenda for Wednesday was the introduction of new time-of-use rates, which offer customers discounts for shifting usage away from the peak period of 3. to 7 p.m. daily.
 LIPA in November said certain delays in PSEG Long Island’s implementation of computer upgrades for the new rates would delay full-scale rollout to 2025.

 The new rate scheme officially became available on Nov.
 16, although the ability to enroll via the self-service website was delayed by a month to this week.

+The rep was knowledgeable and professional, Macchia said, “but what person in their right mind [would be] waiting 12 minutes to get their call answered [after] we publicly announced we were ready to go?”

+Louis DeBrino, vice president for customer operations at PSEG, said that the problem was an “issue” with a rate comparison tool.
+PSEG since has fixed the problem and it's available starting Wednesday.

-The first group of customers to be migrated to the new rate will take place in June rather than February, LIPA said in board materials, and be increased to an initial 31,000 customers from a prior-planned 20,000.
+Customers signing up for service will be given the new rate starting in January, PSEG said, and the first group of existing customers to be migrated to the new rate will take place in June rather than February, and be increased to an initial 31,000 customers from a prior-planned 20,000.
 LIPA also will slightly delay a general education phase of the program to the final three months of 2024 to move it closer to the “mass migration” of customers to time-of-use rates in 2025.

+Medford woman pleads guilty ... majority women in ROTC programs ...
+East End surf pool ...
+Art League reopens

+Medford woman pleads guilty ... majority women in ROTC programs ...
+East End surf pool ...
+Art League reopens